zulip/zulip/templates/zerver/api/deploying-bots.md

    The output should include a line similar to this:
    > zulip-bot-server                 RUNNING   pid 28154, uptime 0:00:27

-   The standard output of the bot server will be logged to the path in your *supervisord* configuration.
+   The standard output of the Botserver will be logged to the path in your *supervisord* configuration.